mikezano/zano-press/src/markdown/showcase/2025-06-14 Ace Of Spades.md

 ## Set up the back

-While the back looks more complex, it actually a lot easier to setup since it only one element
+While the back looks more complex, it actually a lot easier to setup since it only one element.

 ```css
 & .back {